Published on in Neonatology Update

 On admission, the physical exam was notable for downslanting palpebral fissures, proptotic eyes, hypertelorism, flattened nasal bridge, bulbous nasal tip, mild bilateral cubitus valgus, wide-set nipples and hyperconvex nails.
 Given these physical findings in conjunction with a history of chylothorax, a Noonan Panel was done and confirmed the diagnosis of Noonan syndrome.

 One day after admission to the N/IICU, an MR lymphangiogram was performed to map the lymphatic system and identify the abnormality.
 His MR lymphangiogram (Image 1) revealed abnormal lymphatic perfusion of bilateral hilar, peribronchial and pulmonary interstitial lung fields consistent with pulmonary lymphatic perfusion syndrome.
-Subsequently he underwent intervention with Lipiodol® (poppyseed oil) injection (Image 2).
+Subsequently he underwent intervention with Lipiodol® (poppy seed oil) injection (Image 2).
 His effusions gradually resolved and feeds were successfully reintroduced.
-He was discharged home on room air and full enteral feeds of Monogen with follow-up in the Center for Lymphatic Imaging and Interventions clinic.
+He was discharged home on room air and full enteral feeds of Monogen with follow-up in the Jill and Mark Fishman Center for Lymphatic Disorders clinic.